Christopher Williams (singer): Personal life

-He and actress Stacey Dash have a son named Austin.
 From 1991 until mid–1992, Williams dated actress Halle Berry.
 After Halle Berry told interviewers that an abusive ex-boyfriend struck her so hard that she lost most of the hearing in her right ear, many people assumed that Williams was the unnamed ex-boyfriend.
 Williams defended himself to Eurweb, the entertainment news website, denying that he ever harmed Berry, and suggesting that Berry had been referring to actor Wesley Snipes.

+Legal issues

 In October 2017, Williams was arrested and charged with misdemeanor theft, accused of stealing a $99 pair of JBL headphones from a Kohl's department store in McDonough, Georgia.

+Health issues

 Williams made public in October 2022 that he had been struggling with health issues related to kidney failure and was in a coma November 5, 2021.
 He openly talked about his illness causing him to lose weight drastically down to 129 pounds and admitted that it was hard to pick up a fork to feed himself.